joelbandi/takecareofjack/index.markdown

 7. SNOOT - Cup your hands in a circle and say "SNOOT" and he will place his nose in your hands
 8. LEGS - Standup with your legs apart, say "LEGS" with your hand behind the tunnel and he will run through your legs
 9. PLACE - Call his name, point to wherever you want him to go (ex. on top of a bench), and say "PLACE".
+10. PAW - Will give you his paw for a shake.
+11. OTHER PAW - will give you is other paw.

 ---